Boris Yukhananov: Orphic Games. Punk-Macrame, 2018 to present

 Orphic Games.
-Punk-Macrame, created by Boris Yukhananov and his students from MIR-5, has emerged as one of this director's most ambitious and radical projects in both composition and conception.
+Punk-Macramé, created by Boris Yukhananov and his students from MIR-5, has emerged as one of this director's most ambitious and radical projects in both composition and conception.
 Based on the myth of Orpheus and plays by Jean Cocteau and Jean Anouilh, this single work, consisting of 33 acts, and arranged in 12 performances according to the principle of frescoes, plays in one space and, in its entirety, is virtually inaccessible to a single spectator.
 This mixed composition of multiple fragments composed by young directors from MIR-5 evolved and entered into complex relationships with one another over a six-day period on the main stage of the Stanislavsky Electrotheatre.
 The spectator of Orphic Games travels not only through the space of myth, but also through the styles of modern theatre in their various manifestations.
 An essential part of the project is the work of contemporary composers Vladimir Gorlinsky, Fyodor Sofronov, Dmitri Kourliandski and Kirill Shirokov, who created a unique acoustic environment for the performance.
 Orphic Games, in fact, highlights the stylistic, substantive and generational diversity that exists among contemporary artists.